jackiehjm/stx-docs/doc/source/security/kubernetes/create-ldap-linux-accounts.rst

 .. rubric:: |result|

 The |LDAP| account is created.
-For information about the user login process, see ref:`For StarlingX and Platform OpenStack CLIs from a Local LDAP Linux Account Login <establish-keystone-credentials-from-a-linux-account>`.
+For information about the user login process, see :ref:`For StarlingX and Platform OpenStack CLIs from a Local LDAP Linux Account Login <establish-keystone-credentials-from-a-linux-account>`.